MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md

 -   The wizard does not list the domain name extension that you want to use, but the extension is available from a domain name provider that is not currently a partner.

- If you choose to set up your domain name manually, work with your domain name service provider to create an “A Record” for your domain.
+ If you choose to set up your domain name manually, work with your domain name service provider to create an “A Record�? for your domain.

-##### To create an “A Record”
+##### To create an “A Record�?

-1. Decide on a host name, such as “remote.”
+1. Decide on a host name, such as “remote.�?
 This is the domain name prefix.
 The domain name prefix plus your domain name will define the URL to open your Remote Web Access logon page; for example, **http://remote.contoso.com**.

-2. In your domain name service providers configuration dashboard (usually on their webpage), create the “A record” for the host name that you decided on in Step 1.
-Ensure that the IP address that you specify in the “A record” is the IP address on the WAN side of your router (the Internet facing side).
+2. In your domain name service providers configuration dashboard (usually on their webpage), create the “A record�? for the host name that you decided on in Step 1.
+Ensure that the IP address that you specify in the “A record�? is the IP address on the WAN side of your router (the Internet facing side).
 Consult your router documentation to find your WAN IP address.

 3. It is recommended that you contact your Internet Service Provider (ISP) to purchase a static IP address for your network.
 This ensures that the IP address does not change and that your DNS entry does not become outdated.